wp-plugins/13-moon-synchronometer/readme.txt

 == Changelog ==

+= 1.4.0 - 14.11.2013 =
+* Made improvements and fixed bugs
+* NEW : Added plenty of common-sense options
+* Bugfix : Slowed down the program's tendency to go inter-galactic transcending the space-time continuum

-= 1.3.9 =
+= 1.3.9 - 13.11.2013 =
 * First Release of 13-Moon Synchronometer

 == Upgrade Notice ==

+= 1.4.0 =
+Made lots of improvements on the synchronometer's first day online